SomeshSunariwal/Object_Detection_Mask_RCNN/README.md

 install the following library.

 use the following command in command line
-"pip install numpy scipy cython h5py Pillow scikit-image keras==2.1.0 jupyter"
+"pip install numpy scipy==1.0 cython h5py Pillow scikit-image keras==2.1.0 jupyter"

 install the tensorflow gpu version may this video link will be helpfull "https://youtu.be/r7-WPbx8VuY"